HomeSpan/HomeSpan/docs/Reference.md

 * `Span& setConnectionTimes(uint32_t minTime, uint32_t maxTime, uint8_t nSteps)`
   * overrides HomeSpan's default repeating pattern of increasing wait times when trying to connect to a WiFi network, where
-    * *minTime* is the minimum time (in seconds) that HomeSpan initially waits when first trying to connect to a WiFi network
+    * *minTime* - the minimum time (in seconds) that HomeSpan initially waits when first trying to connect to a WiFi network
-    * *maxTime* is the maximum time (in seconds) that HomeSpan will wait on subequent attempts to connect if first attempt fails
+    * *maxTime* - the maximum time (in seconds) that HomeSpan will wait on subequent attempts to connect if first attempt fails
-    * *nSteps* is the number of steps HomeSpan uses to set the increasing intermediate times between *minTime* and *maxTime* as each re-attempt to connect is made
+    * *nSteps* - the number of steps HomeSpan uses to set the increasing intermediate times between *minTime* and *maxTime* as each re-attempt to connect is made
   * example: `homeSpan.setConnectionTimes(5,60,3);` causes HomeSpan to initially wait 5 seconds when first attempting to connect to a WiFi network, and then wait 11, 26, and finally 60 seconds on the next 3 subsequent attempts.
 If HomeSpan has still not connected, the pattern repeats indefinitely
   * if either *minTime* or *nSteps* is set to zero, or if *maxTime* is not strictly greater than *minTime*, HomeSpan ignores the request and reports a warning message to the Serial Monitor
   * note this is an optional method.
 If not called HomeSpan uses default parameters of {5,60,5} which yields a wait pattern of 5, 8, 14, 22, 36, and 60 seconds between connection attempts